-The company's mid-term plan calls for an increase in Treakisym sales growth by securing a larger share of the relapsed or refractory low-grade NHL and MCL market.
-The company plans to hold seminars for doctors in Japan to promote Treakisym as an efficacious and safe alternative treatment to existing drug therapies.
+Based on the assumptions below, the company's mid-term plan calls for an increase in Treakisym sales growth by securing a larger market share alongside an expansion of its applications.

+SymBio plans to hold seminars for doctors in Japan to promote Treakisym as an efficacious and safe alternative treatment to existing drug therapies within the relapsed or refractory low-grade NHL and MCL market.
 Such efforts may also lead to an increase in per-patient sales as patients complete additional treatment cycles.

-The company plans to file a domestic sNDA for approval to use Treakisym in the treatment of first-line low-grade NHL and MCL between Q4 FY12/15 and Q1 FY/16.
+The company filed a domestic sNDA for approval to use Treakisym in the treatment of first-line low-grade NHL, MCL, and CLL in December 2015.
 It expects to receive approval in FY12/16.
-It also plans to file an sNDA for the indication of CLL in Q1 FY12/16, expecting to receive approval in FY12/16 or FY12/17.

-Sales of Treakisym for the indication of first-line low-grade NHL will likely affect overall sales in FY12/16 and FY12/17.
-According to the company, this indication has about 1.5x as many patients as relapsed or refractory low-grade NHL.
-So it expects higher sales-if it receives approval.
+Sales of Treakisym for the indication of first-line low-grade NHL will likely affect overall sales in FY12/17 and FY12/18.
+According to the company, the upper estimate for sales is the case in which it receives approval, and the lower estimate is if approval is not granted.